How Many Ounces Is 5 Pounds

 • 2240 pounds (lb) = 1 long ton (UK)

 These conversions are useful in various fields, including agriculture, mining, and transportation.
-For instance, understanding the weight of a shipment in tons is important for transportation planning and cost calculation.
+To give you an idea, understanding the weight of a shipment in tons is important for transportation planning and cost calculation.

 Frequently Asked Questions (FAQ)